sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/05-domain-joined-workstations.md

 ---

-## Part 4 — Linux Workstation Join (WS-IT-01)
+## Part 4: Linux Workstation Join (WS-IT-01)

 Joining an Ubuntu desktop to AD is the most involved of the three and demonstrates the most transferable Linux identity skill.
 The endpoint authenticates the same domain users against the same DC, with login presented at the GNOME (GDM) screen.

 ### Why `net ads join` instead of `realm join`

 The standard `realm join` path failed against Windows Server 2025. `adcli` negotiated a DES encryption type that the modern DC rejected, surfacing as a `Message stream modified` Kerberos error; a follow-up `realm join --membership-software=samba` then failed on Kerberos FAST armoring.
-Documenting the failure path matters here — it reflects a real interoperability quirk between current Ubuntu tooling and Server 2025, and the working solution is a deliberate Samba-based join rather than the textbook one-liner.
+Documenting the failure path matters here: it reflects a real interoperability quirk between current Ubuntu tooling and Server 2025, and the working solution is a deliberate Samba-based join rather than the textbook one-liner.

 ### Working Join Path